 - Baylor College of Medicine

 Complications of aortic aneurysmal disease (thoracic and abdominal) are a leading cause of death in the United States, particularly in individuals aged >55 years .
-Thoracic aortic aneurysm (TAA) represents about one-third of aortic aneurysm admissions, with the remainder of cases related to abdominal aortic disease .
+Thoracic aortic aneurysm (TAA) represents approximately one-third of aortic aneurysm admissions, with the remainder of cases related to abdominal aortic disease .
 The prevalence of thoracic aortic aneurysms (TAAs) is lower than the reported prevalence of abdominal aortic aneurysms (AAAs), but unlike AAA, which appears to be decreasing, the incidence of TAA is increasing.
 Enlargement of the thoracic aorta is an increasingly recognized condition that is diagnosed incidentally on imaging studies performed to evaluate unrelated conditions.

 Most patients with TAA have no symptoms.
 Aneurysms that produce symptoms are typically very large and are at an increased risk for rupture, which is associated with high mortality rates.
 When symptoms do occur, patients can present with chest or upper back pain, or with symptoms related to compression of surrounding structures leading to nerve dysfunction, or arterial compression causing ischemia or thromboembolism.